Yrahcaz7/The-Septenary-Forest/docs/trees-and-tree-customization.md

 - `overrideTooltip(layer)`: **OVERRIDE**.
 What this function returns overrides all tree node tooltips.
 You can use the layer parameter to make it only apply to certain layers.
 If it returns a [falsy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) value, however, it will use the default.

 - `overrideTreeNodeClick(layer)`: **OVERRIDE**.
-This function should return another function, which overrides what happens when you click on a tree node.
+This function should return another function based on `layer`, which overrides what happens when you click that layer's tree node.
 If it does not return a function, it will use the default (which, if it is a layer, is going to that layer's tab).